tlareywi/BlueScreenBrewery/README.md

 ```

 The image below is an example in Node-Red of supporting four Ardunino devices all with a different configuration.
 The incoming Register message on the left flows to a Switch node
 that routes the message based on the DEVICE_NAME in the payload to the matching Change node.
-The Change node sets the msg.payload to the approprate JSON and broadcasts in via the
+The Change node sets the msg.payload to the approprate JSON and broadcasts it via the
 Configure message.
 The target device reads the configuration and begins listening/publishing as instructed.

 ![BSB Config](screen_captures/configuration.png)

-## Configuration JSON details (work in progress)
+## Device Types
-All the currently supported values for the "Type" field in the configuration JSON.
+These are the valid devices to be used in the configuration 'Type' field(s).
 Note, the 'Topic' field is always required and denotes the MQTT messsage that will be subscribed to or published on depending on the type.
 For example, type Digital-In will publish to the Topic while type Digital-Out will subscribe to the Topic.

 * **Digital-In**  - Reads a binary value, 0 or 1, from the pin given in the GPIO field.
 The message is broadcast whenever the value changes.
     - Topic - Required.
 Payload will be set to 0 or 1 reflecting pin state.